bartverdonck/Sitecore-Forms-Extensions/README.md

 Note that the nuget package only contains the Sitecore Forms Extensions codebase, it does not include the Sitecore items, razor files and javascripts.
 You still need to install the module in a conventional way (either download and install the package, or use the container asset image).

 ## Why
-The new Sitecore Forms module that came with Sitecore 9 is a very promissing tool that allows content editors to add custom forms to their website.

-This module aims to add some functionality to this forms creator.
+This module aims to add even more functionalities to the Sitecore Forms module that was released with Sitecore 9.

 For Sitecore 9.3+ (include SC10) use version 3.0
 For Sitecore 9.1.x till 9.2.x use version 2.3.1